kukawski/le-cpanel-updater/README.md

 Note: at the moment the script requires to be called using a HTTP request, not through CLI.
 This limitation will be removed asap.

-Warning: I strongly suggest storing the cPanel credentials and the keys folder outside of the server's DocumentRoot.
+Warning: I strongly suggest blocking access to the keys folder using .htaccess.